magento/merchdocs/src/magento-payments/voids.md

 When that order is still processing, you can void the transaction.
 After you void it, you can cancel the order, which is in a `Pending` status, and issue any needed refunds via [credit memo]({% link sales/credit-memos.md %}).

-You can also [cancel an order]({% link sales/order-update.md %}#cancel-a-pending-order) that has been settled (such as when it has a `Complete` or `Closed` status) or for which payment was captured, and any un-captured authorizations will also be voided as part of that cancellation process.
+You can also [cancel an order]({% link sales/order-update.md %}#cancel-a-pending-order) that has been settled (such as when it has a `Complete` or `Closed` status) or for which payment was captured.
+Any un-captured authorizations are also voided as part of that cancellation process.

 {:.bs-callout-info}
 Canceling an order also produces a void, but voiding an order does not trigger a cancellation.